 You may have some initial ideas of what you want to use this type of financing for, but before we get into the most common uses, let's quickly break down what equipment financing is.

-For equipment loans, the typical requirements include at least one year in business, annual revenue of $50K or more and a credit score about 550.
-When applying for equipment financing through a bank or credit union, you may have work harder and longer to prove your business is a risk worth taking.
-Banks will sometimes ask for a thorough business plan, business financial statements and years of tax returns to ensure lenders of your ability to pay back the loan.
+For equipment loans, the typical requirements include at least one year in business, annual revenue of $50K or more and a credit score of about 550.
+When applying for equipment financing through a bank or credit union, you may have to work harder and longer to prove your business is a risk worth taking.
+Banks will sometimes ask for a thorough business plan, business financial statements, and years of tax returns to ensure lenders of your ability to pay back the loan.